Host is looking for help immediately

-There's always trying to keep on top of planting, watering and weeding. , strimming and scything as well as mowing with a tractor.
+There's always trying to keep on top of planting, watering and weeding, strimming and trimming overhanging branches as well as mowing with a tractor.
+Let us know if you have experience with a chainsaw as various piles of wood still need processing.
 Mulching around trees with cardboard and straw, composting, and for those with experience building compost toilets outside, putting a coat of lime on barn and house.

-My partner will probably be preoccupied with solar water heating, plumbing and the defunct wind turbine... and designing a chicken tractor so we can get some chickens.
-A series of ponds (and swales?) will need putting in with a digger at some point.
-I would like to get ducks.
+My partner will probably be preoccupied with planning - the defunct wind turbine... and creating a chicken tractor.
+We have runner ducks.
+A series of ponds will need putting in with a digger at some point.

-We have a beehive and have been planting the orchard with beeplants, but no bees have taken occupation yet
+We have a beehive and have been planting the orchard with beeplants.

 Later in the season there's canning and pressing apples, cider and making herbal remedies ......

-The property is in the Somerset countryside - nearest train station Taunton - but you would probably need your own transport.
-We have bicycles and are doing up a small electric car for local trips .... it's a couple of miles to the closest village.
-There is a small community run outdoor pool there, and also a lake.
+The property is in the Somerset countryside - nearest train station Taunton - but you would probably need your own transport as it's a couple of miles to the closest village.
+There is a small community run outdoor pool there - open from April

-As we have recently moved in we are still networking with the local community.
+We are still networking with the local community, as we had not long moved in before covid.
+We are covid aware and eat out on the deck or in a large kitchen if the weather is not so good.
 It's very peaceful and quiet here but you can keep your own hours.
 Sometimes there will be only one person on site, sometimes two (a couple)

 This place is great if you like time to draw, write, read or contemplate!